Table of Contents

 Hawk-Eye is used in a number of sports and it’s widely known to not be completely accurate.
 There is a 3.6 millimeter margin of error when it comes to tracking the accuracy of a ball and where it lands, together with its onward trajectory.

-That margin applies to all sports including cricket so, while the ball tracking technology is not 100% accurate, it comes very close and is considered acceptable by cricket’s governing bodies.
+That margin applies to all sports including cricket so, while the ball tracking technology is not 100% accurate, it comes very close and is considered acceptable by cricket’s governing bodies, as it’s a tiny margin compared to the overall measurements involved.

 There is, as we will see shortly, a theory that the 3.6 mm projection isn’t entirely correct.
 In some cases, there have been referrals on the field of play that suggest a higher rate of deviation.
 However, the official figure is put down at 3.6 mm and that’s what the umpires are working with.